 One of the key philosophies of the bursary is that any monies granted will be paid back into the scheme by the recipient.
-This is to ensure that the recipients are supported with the “hard bit”- being able to afford the cost required to attend the right training course for them.
-There will then be an agreed time frame in which the monies will be paid back into the bursary so that the scheme is self- sustaining in the long term and that more and more young people can benefit from this opportunity in years to come.
+The recipients are supported with the “hard bit”- being able to afford the cost required to attend the right training course for them.
+A time frame is agreed in which the monies are paid back into the bursary so that the scheme becomes self-sustaining.
+In the long term, more and more young people will benefit from this opportunity in years to come.
 The time frame in which the repayments are made would always be set so that it is achievable for the individual recipient.

 Once the monies owed are paid back by the recipient into the scheme, the recipient will continue to make payments to the scheme in the form of a donation, as a thank you, enabling the bursary to grow over time.

 Applications can be made at any stage throughout the year and bursary places will be awarded on a case by case basis.
 Applicants will be expected to undertake a selection interview; this can be on site at USKA, via Skype, or over the phone.

 Courses eligible for funding assistance through the bursary are;

 - Superyacht Cadetship

 - Professional Yachtmaster

 - Superyacht Hospitality Training

 - Watersports Instructor Training